wolf29/csvEdit/README.md

 	should be easier to zip and move
 	\n
 	The TODO list is:
-		to create a GUI interface
-		to create list of sql commands for analyst's report
+		to develop a GUI (web) interface with web2py to create list of sql commands for analyst's report